kubeflow/website/content/docs/about/style-guide.md

     <tbody>
       <tr>
         <td>Include the directory in your path</td>
-        <td>The user must make sure that the directory is included in their path.
+        <td>The user must make sure that the directory is included in their path
         </td>
       </tr>
       <tr>